FacialLandmark/landmark_py/README.md

 Landmark with Regressition in Python
 ====
-Now It only supportes LBF(Local Binary Features)[1] regression(Based on the [matlab version](https://github.com/jwyang/face-alignment)) with [AFW](http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)dataset.
+Now It only supportes LBF(Local Binary Features)[1] regression(Based on the [matlab version](https://github.com/jwyang/face-alignment)) with [AFW](http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/) dataset.
 All the things have benn tested on Ubuntu14.04.

 #### __Dependencies__